xarantolus/ax/api_doc.md

 There are two ways to execute code: `execute` and `step`.

 ##### `Axecutor.step() => Promise<boolean>`
-Execute the next instruction (including all registered hooks), returning if the execution has stopped.
+Execute the next instruction (including all registered hooks), returning if execution has stopped.

 ##### `Axecutor.execute() => Promise<void>`
-Execute all instructions until the execution has stopped.
+Execute all instructions until execution has stopped.
+Execution might stop due to hooks stopping emulation via the stop() method, execution reaching the end of the code, or an error.
 This is the same as calling `step` in a loop, but staying in WASM should be more efficient.